meshcloud/meshcloud-docs/docs/administration.emergency-users.md

 title: "Guide: Emergency Users"
 ---

 meshStack manages access to cloud platforms, projects and resources.
-In cases when urgent intervention is required and users with regular access permissions are not available there must be a defined process to securely access projects and their associated platform resources.
-This page outlines step-by-step procedures that meshStack administrators can use as the basis for providing emergency procedures to their customers.
+In case urgent intervention is required by someone without regular access permissions there must be a defined process to securely access meshProjects and associated meshTenants.
+This page outlines step-by-step procedures that meshStack operators can use as the basis for their own emergency procedures.
 Depending on your organization's requirements, these procedures can be augmented with additional organisational or technical procedures.

 Example use cases for emergency users and emergency intervention include

-- An important application has stopped functioning and operating users needs access to debug and fix the problem.
+- An important application has stopped functioning and operating users needs access to debug and fix the problem
-- Project access for a specific user must be immediately revoked (e.g. due to an account compromise).
+- Project access for a specific user must be immediately revoked (e.g. due to an account compromise)

 In all cases access permissions can always be modified through the [meshPartner](administration.index.md) account which is managed by an operations team.
 If available, a user with customer admin access is also sufficient for some cases.

 ## Emergency Access with Customer Admin

-If a user with [customer admin](meshcloud.customer.md) access is available, project users and roles can be managed the normal way, even if the customer admin is not assigned to the project.
+If a user with [customer admin](meshcloud.customer.md) access is available, meshProject users and roles can be managed the normal way, even if the customer admin is not assigned to the meshProject.

-First, the user requiring emergency access must be invited to the customer
+First, the user requiring emergency access must be invited to the meshCustomer

-- Ensure that the correct customer is selected
+- Ensure that the correct meshCustomer is selected
 - Open "Account" from the settings menu in the top right
 - Navigate to "Users" and create an invitation